kamino410/phase-shifting/README.md

 # phase-shifting
-This repository provides an implementation of robust 3-step phase-shifting method combined with graycode patterns.
+This repository provides an implementation of robust 3-step phase-shifting method combined with the gray codes.

 ![](./sample_data/object2/pat00.png)